EthanCai/programming-learning-notes/projects-part-4.md

 ## Code Analysis and Metrics

+- [Gerrit Code Review](https://www.gerritcodereview.com/): Gerrit provides web based code review and repository management for the Git version control system.
+- [SonarQube](http://www.sonarqube.org/): SonarQube is an open platform to manage code quality.
+As such, it covers the 7 axes of code quality:
 - [StyleCop](https://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
 - [FoxCop](https://msdn.microsoft.com/en-us/library/bb429476(v=vs.80).aspx) - FxCop is an application that analyzes managed code assemblies (code that targets the .NET Framework common language runtime) and reports information about the assemblies, such as possible design, localization, performance, and security improvements.
-- [SonarQube](http://www.sonarqube.org/): SonarQube is an open platform to manage code quality.
-As such, it covers the 7 axes of code quality:
 - [OpenCover](https://github.com/OpenCover/opencover): A code coverage tool for .NET 2 and above, support for 32 and 64 processes with both branch and sequence points; roots proudly based in PartCover